joshuataylor/ddcci-driver-linux/README.md

 For each monitor that supports accessing the Backlight Level White or the Luminance property, a backlight device of type "raw" named like the corresponding ddcci device is created.
 You can find them in `/sys/class/backlight/`.

+For convenience a symlink "ddcci_backlight" on the device associated with the display connector in `/sys/class/drm/` to the backlight device is created, as long as the graphics driver allows to make this association.

 ## Limitations ##

-Dependent device (sub devices using DDC/CI directly wired to the monitor, like Calibration devices, IR remotes, etc.) aren't automatically detected.
+Dependent devices (sub devices using DDC/CI directly wired to the monitor, like Calibration devices, IR remotes, etc.) aren't automatically detected.

 You can force detection of internal dependent devices by setting the `autoprobe_addrs` module parameter of ddcci.